IBM/ibmi-bob/docs/contributing/build-rpm.md

 ## Build bob RPM

 * Create a new draft version named `v{r.v.m}` where `{r.v.m}` is the new version number
+* make sure you update bob.spec to the new release level
+* publish the release so the curl commmand below will find it
 * Execute the following commands

 ```bash